- In-depth Japan and Taiwan: Diplomacy Without Diplomats

 - Other articles in this report

 - Japanese Artists in Taiwan: A Reciprocal Love AffairIn recent years, growing numbers of Japanese actors and musicians have been building careers in Taiwan.
 Taipei-based musician Baba Masaki explores the historical and cultural background to this latest Japanese migration.

 - Taiwan’s Complicated Love Affair With JapanIn the late 1990s, a new group of “super fans” of Japanese culture began to emerge in Taiwan.
 Hari Kyōko, one of the movement’s leading figures, tells the story.

 - Japan and Taiwan: Officially Strangers, Unofficially FriendsSurveys regularly show that many Taiwanese people feel a deep affinity with Japan.
 The close relationship was reflected in Taiwan’s ¥20 billion contribution to recovery in Japan following the earthquake and tsunami disaster in 2011.
 And yet there are no formal diplomatic ties between Tokyo and Taipei.
 What accounts for the good relationship?

-Actress, dentist, writer.
+Actress, dentist, and writer.
 Born in 1970 in Tokyo to a Taiwanese father and Japanese mother.
-Lived in Taiwan as a child, moved to Japan at the age of 11.
-Author of Watashi no shanzu (My Box) and Mama, gohan mada?
-(Is Dinner Ready, Mom?).
-Contributes commentary via electronic media.
+Lived in Taiwan as a child before moving to Japan at the age of 11.
+Author of Watashi no shanzu (My Box), Mama, gohan mada?
+(Is Dinner Ready, Mom?), and Watashi no Tainan (My Tainan).
 Sister of pop singer Hitoto Yō.